ash0080/gun.doc.cn/User.md

 }
 ```

-## user.leave
+## User.leave

-Log out user.
+Log out currently authenticated user.
 Parameters are unused in the current implementation.

 ### Syntax